amirkhasru123/project8bc/verilog/chipverify/1introduction/readme.txt

-Verilog Handbook
-Author: K. M. Amir Khasru

 I was thinking.
 "I can't waste time anymore.
 I've to learn Verilog as Robiul sir advised me.
 Learning such tech will secure a good fortune for me.
 What am I waiting for then?"
 I opened a browser, and started to watch a tutorial.
-Few moments later Mr. Iblis appeared, and told, "Dude, cool down!
+Few moments later, Mr. Iblis appeared, and told, "Dude, cool down!
 You don't need to learn Verilog."
 "Why?
 Because you want me to follow the path of failure?", I shouted.
 "No, I want you to realize that you've already learnt C. Verilog is nothing but C.", Iblish replied.
 "What!", I thought.
 "After all learning C wansn't a devilish idea at all?"
 "Yea.
 Just keep partying.", Iblish left.

+Notes on Verilog from chipverify.com
+Author: K. M. Amir Khasru

 ####What is Verilog?
 	Verilog is an HDL.
 	HDL means hardware description language.

 	Verilog is developed by Gateway Design Automation in the mid-1980s.
 	Later it was acquired by Cadence Design Systems.

 	Verilog is widely used for design and verification of ASICs and FPGAs.
 	ASIC stands for application-specific integrated circuits.
 	FPGA means filed-programmable gate arrays.

 	Verilog is a carboncopy of C.

 ####Introduction to verilog
 	Module defines hardware blocks or systems.
 	Module (unlike function) can have multiple outputs.
 	Module (unlike function) can contain delays, event controls.

 	Testbench module includes data that is sent to other modules.

 ##Code Implementation